 The root bark would have been consumed primarily for its sugar content and, like the menna gum with which it was blended, it would have constituted a highly prized confectionery.
 Drummond (1843) draws attention to this when he describes the indigenous extraction of the saccharide content of the doatta root bark.
 14

 When Ken Macintyre tested the starch content of the root bark of Eucalyptus wandoo in October 2008 using an iodine test, he also found it to be high in carbohydrate.
 Its appearance and moist fibrous sticky texture (after cooking and pounding) closely resembled that of the root bark of Eucalyptus loxophleba (York gum).
 15

-Bates (1938) also comments on the sweet-tasting root bark of an unnamed species of mallee (Eucalyptus) that was given to her during her expedition to Eucla.
+Bates (1938) also comments on the sweet-tasting root bark of an unnamed species of mallee (this is possibly Eucalyptus diversifolia) that was given to her during her expedition to Eucla.
 16 She records this edible root bark, known as nala, as one of the last true totems of the people of the Eucla region.
 17 She states:

 ‘Dhalja brought me a wooden scoop filled with this edible bark… The bark was sweet and not unpalatable, and I returned the compliment in sugar, which he found sweeter still.’
 (1938:127)